aewallin/PICDIV/README.md

 ```
 The last step checks for differences between the newly built hex-file and the hex-file available from leapsecond.com.
 There should be no differences.

+## Programming

+This section should describe programming the PIC using the HEX file and an ICSP-tool.

 ## Variants